Welcome to Ashland Creek Press

-In the news: Check out the latest news and reviews
+- In the news: Check out the latest news and reviews

-New products: Check out our typewriter notecards
+- New products: Check out our new vegan T-shirt!

 “The anxieties of finding an impossible balance that most of us feel ring deeply and physically from the outset of this novel … [in My Days of Dark Green Euphoria] Cara works to come to terms with being alive in an increasingly broken world.
-With language that both makes the reader laugh out loud and awakens a cutting empathy, the novel follows her embodied journey splendidly.”
+With language that both makes the reader laugh out loud and awakens a cutting empathy, the novel follows her embodied journey splendidly.” —Garin Cycholl, Rain Taxi

 “[My Days of Dark Green Euphoria] has a deliciously subversive premise … The writing is good; sharp and knowing and at times beautiful.
 Cara is an engaging protagonist, funny and self-aware.”